| was

 14 months of construction a workman fell and spent 40 minutes,

 hanging by an armpit before he was rescued.
+At the end of 1904 the resident engineer,

 Christian Bodker, was killed near the bridge site.
 His motor trolley